ERP for Everyone 03: Items

 SRVTVDELIVERY,Services,Nos,No,No

 Head back to the Data Import page in ERPNext and click the Import File button to select your filled-out CSV file.
 After selecting the file, click the Upload button.
 ERPNext will then process the file and show you a preview of the data to be imported.
 If everything looks good, click the Start Import button and refresh the page.
 You should see a green Success label at the top indicating that the import was successful.
 Now, click the Go to Item List button to return to the items list.
-You should now see all the items you added via the CSV file:

 Now that we’ve added a number of items, let’s take a look at some of the other fields available when creating or editing an item.
 Open one of the items by clicking on its name in the items list.
-This will take you to the item detail page:

 At the top, you’ll see several tabs.
 Let’s go through what each of these are for: